pulibrary/ops-catchall/projects/vm_image_creation.md

 When your machine reboots you can now create a bare minimal installation.

   * From your terminal log into your VM with `ssh pulsys@<the IP address you wrote down>`
-    * if you forgot to record your IP address you can connect from the VMWare Workstation application (it is a clunky UI).
-Once you are logged in as the pulsys user type `ip a` and go back to using the terminal app.
+    * if you forgot to record your IP address you can find it from the virt-manager application (it is a clunky UI).
+    * you can also use `ip a` to find the results from the virb0 device
   * Update your VM with `sudo apt -y update && sudo apt -y upgrade`
   * Install VMWare tools with `sudo apt -y install open-vm-tools`
+  * Install fail2ban with `sudo apt -y install fail2ban`
+    * Configure fail2ban for ssh with the following config at `/etc/fail2ban/jail.d/jail_ssh.local.conf`
+    ```ini

+    [sshd]
+    filter = sshd
+    action = iptables-multiport
+    logpath = /var/log/auth.log
+    maxretry = 5
+    ```
   * Install vim and make it the default text editor with the following steps:
     ```bash
     sudo apt -y install vim